-Although the breathtaking images of Muri Beach has us all dreaming of a Cook Islands holiday this winter now that the travel bubble has formed, the Cook Islands’ still have seasons that you may like to take into account when planning your holiday (Image courtesy of Cook Islands Tourism / Craig Owen).
+Although the breathtaking images of Muri Beach has us all dreaming of a Cook Islands holiday now that the travel bubble has formed, the Cook Islands’ still have seasons that you may like to take into account when planning your holiday (Image courtesy of Cook Islands Tourism / Craig Owen).

 The Drier Months

 April through to November are generally the drier months in the Cook Islands, with an average temperature of 26 degrees.
 This coincides nicely with our colder New Zealand months of late autumn, winter and early spring.
 The drier months are also whale watching season (generally between July and October) when humpback whales are so close they can been seen from the Rarotongan foreshore as they enjoy the warm Cook Island waters for mating season.

 Although drier, May to October is the Trade Wind season – so ideal for Kitesurfing, sailing at the Sailing Club (remember to avoid the coral heads!) or windsurfing – but may affect your score on the local nine hole golf course.